GDSC-YU/Treasure-Hunt/README.md

 - The project contains two pathways.
 Two teams will compete against each other to reach the final reward.
 - Each team has a unique pathway to ensure they do not copy each other.
-- The questions are kept the same to ensure fairness.
 - If a user answers a question correctly, they are navigated to the Clue_Page, which tells them where they can find the next question, i.e., the next QR code.

 -Once a team gets to the last question, they are redirected to the page that tells them where the reward is hidden exactly.

 # How It Works